CalestialAshley35/zencode/README.md

 ## Important Notes (From January 28 2025)
 - Early Project: This Project is one of my very early proiects but today, i moved to large better projects
-- Inactive: This project has been not updated since 8 months
+- Inactive: This project has been not updated since 8 months and will never updated again
+- No Future Plans: This project is completely shut down although you can still use it via those links, there will no future plans